 Here’s what I’ve noticed: for reading instruction, we have lessons on letter sounds, vowel and consonant combinations, decoding words, root words, vocabulary, sentence structure, plot lines, fluency, and so on.
 There are many programs designed to help struggling readers.
 We have spent a great deal of time analyzing reading and the skills needed to become successful at it.
 For writing instruction, we have lessons on capitalization, punctuation, fragments, run-ons, topic sentences, paragraphs.
 There are books and programs designed to improve student writing, to teach us how to confer about student writing, to teach us how get boys to write more, and so on.
 There are many classes in teacher preparation programs about how to teach reading and writing; many sessions at conferences on the subjects of reading and writing strategies; many books about how to improve reading and writing instruction.
 Indeed, language arts teachers say “reading and writing” as if they were one word, readinganwriting.
 It is astounding to me that the number one language art, speaking, is almost never part of the conversation.

 Unfortunately, very little time has been devoted to analyzing speaking and the skills needed to become a successful speaker.
 Do you own a book that is about how to teach speaking skills?
-A reading book that has some oral language activities does not count.
+(A reading book that has some oral language activities does not count.)
 The NCTE catalog includes over 200 books but not one is about teaching oral communication.
+The NCTE annual conference never has sessions about how to teach speaking.
+Teachers of English don’t think they need to help students with the number one we use English, orally?
 Have you had workshops in your district about how to teach speaking?
-(I know you have, Sanger Unified and Sutter County!)
 You have had several experts come in to help with readinganwriting, haven’t you?
 Have you been to conference sessions devoted solely to improving students’ oral communication?
-Many conferences do not even have an oral language strand.
+Most regional conferences do not even have an oral language strand.
 The most important language art seems to be horribly shortchanged.
 Yes, every teacher has in-class student speaking activities, but most teachers do not have lessons that lead students to being successful with those activities.
 Very few teachers have specific lessons on how to use emphatic hand gestures for emphasis or descriptive hand gestures to enhance understanding, or lessons about adjusting pacing for impact.
 After a book share, a rubric is handed back and students are scored in eye contact and a few other things, but that is about all there is for speaking “instruction.”

 None of this would matter if students spoke well.
 If we saw great book reports, wonderful poetry recitations, terrific explanations, brilliant discussion comments, and so on, we could say that all students have mastered oral communication and teaching specific skills is not necessary.
 That isn’t the case, is it?
 Look at students speaking with new eyes.
 How many impress you?
 One or two per class?
 A teacher at a recent workshop commented that summative presentations in her class are PowerPoint presentations that “are often boring recitations of what they read.”
 Pretty typical of what we all see, right?
 If one or two students use commas correctly, you are the one who failed, not them.
 You obviously didn’t teach needed skills.
 You will go back and offer another lesson about commas after introductory phrases and commas to separate items in a series, and you’ll give some practice activities.
 You will reteach commas to join independent clauses and have them do some practicing.
 Yet if only one or two students do well with the presentation after the biography research, you say, “Oh well, that’s just how kids speak.”
 Why do we sell them short?
 Why do we fail to help them?